deutsche-nationalbibliothek/casimir-workshop/workbooks/07_evaluating-graded-relevance-ratings.md

 ### Your turn:

-- alter the seed to see more examples
+- alter the seed in `set.seed()` to see more examples
 - try it out with other methods by changing the method name in the code above

 ## Graded Relevance Metrics

-It is possible to generalise the binary relevance metrics Precision and Recall to graded relevance ratings (Kekäläinen and Järvelin 2002).
+It is possible to generalise the binary relevance metrics like precision and recall to graded relevance ratings (Kekäläinen and Järvelin 2002).

 **Generalised Precision**